open-goal/jak-project/doc/goal_doc.md

 	(print "hello ")
 	(return-from my-block 7)
 	(print "world")
-	8
+	"test"
 	)
 ```
 will print `hello ` only and the value of the entire `block` form is `7`.
 The type of the `block` is the most specific type that describes all of the possible return values from any `return-from` or from reaching the end (even if its technically not possible to reach the end).
+In the case above, the possible return types are `int` and `string`, so the return type of the whole block is `object`, the lowest common ancestor type of `int` and `string`.

 Block is used rarely, and possibly almost never?